vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 checks separate annotations for aliases and missing SRCNs.
 The full build is warning-free and all 20 CTest targets pass.

+### Use signed byte reads directly in format fields

+Replace 63 immediate unsigned-byte-to-signed-byte casts across 16 format files with the existing ByteReader::s8At.
+Signed tuning, pan, envelope, and DSP fields now state their representation at the read.
+Keep casts that implement wrapping arithmetic and reads through Prism's custom runtime memory unchanged.
+No new reader API or source semantics are introduced; shorter expressions also remove five production lines after formatting.

+The full build is warning-free and all 20 CTest targets pass.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,